Why have just one color in your bedroom when you could have two?

 If you don’t have it in you to create an accent wall, consider filling your room with natural wood toned furniture and accessories.

-If you like this as a colour combo, try Benjamin Moore Putnam Ivory to mimic the colour of blonde wood.
+If you like this as a color combo, try Benjamin Moore Putnam Ivory to mimic the color of blonde wood.
 Decorator’s White by Benjamin Moore is a cool-toned grayish white.

 Silver and Blush